StevenBlack/ghosts/README.md

 Intersection: 1,548 domains
 ```

-**Compare two hosts files, local or remote, and LIST their intersection** by specifying `-m <location>` option for the main hosts file, `-c <location>` option for the second comparison file, and add the `--intersection` flag to get the detailed list of the intersecting domains..
+**Compare two hosts files, local or remote, and LIST their intersection** by specifying `-m <location>` option for the main hosts file, `-c <location>` option for the second comparison file, and add the `--intersection` flag to get the detailed list of the intersecting domains.

 Let's compare the **someonewhocares.org** hosts file (14,401 domains) to the one at **mvps.org** (10,473 domains).
 The basic report shows us all 1,548 domains in the interseation of the two.